 Many ministries connected to the Christian Reformed Church in North America have joined forces to bring focus to the issues related to Gender-Based Violence (GBV).
 Collectively, we will work together to not only make sure that people are aware of this issue, but to consider together ways to reverse the staggering statistics related to gender based violence within our global community.

-Safe Church Ministry along with the Office of Social Justice, Center for Public Dialogue, Diaconal Ministries Canada, the Christian Reformed Church Denomination and World Renew are collaborating to raise awareness along with the United Nations, to raise our voices and be moved to act against Gender-Based Violence (GBV) across the globe.
+Safe Church Ministry along with the Office of Social Justice, Center for Public Dialogue, Diaconal Ministries Canada, the Christian Reformed Church Denomination and World Renew collaborated to raise awareness along with the United Nations, to raise our voices and be moved to act against Gender-Based Violence (GBV) across the globe.

 To learn more about this global initiative: